 Here are a couple of videos featuring some stretching and massage exercises that we can do to release these areas:

-Now after increasing the mobility of the wrist joint, we want to create some form of stability / strengthening to this area, due to the intricacy if the joints, plus how much it does on a day to day basis.
+Now after increasing the mobility of the wrist joint, we want to create some form of stability/strengthening to this area, due to the intricacy of the joints, plus how much it does on a day to day basis.

 The following exercises are great for anyone with RSI issues (repetitive strain injuries) like tennis or golfers elbow:

-These exercises cover all the basic movements of the wrist, and will allow you to perform further exercise without any issues.
+These exercises cover all the basic movements of the wrist and will allow you to perform further exercises without any issues.

 Other strength issues to consider in the wrist and hand are things like finger and pinch grip strengthening.

-These actions and muscles tend to be used more in sorts like rock climbing, as rock climbers need extremely strong finger strength in a pinching action.
+These actions and muscles tend to be used more in sports like rock climbing, as rock climbers need extremely strong finger strength in a pinching action.

 Here are some exercises that can be done to strengthen these muscle groups, if rock climbing is your kind of:

-As you can see these exercises are a bit more advanced, but possibly something to try if you want to advanced your finger strength.
+As you can see these exercises are a bit more advanced, but possibly something to try if you want to advance your finger strength.